-- Whenever possible, pressure test equipment using water (hydrostatic test) or another non-hazardous liquid.
-Water is a non-compressible fluid, and water at a given pressure contains a lot less energy than a compressed gas such as air.
+- · Whenever possible, pressure-test equipment using water (hydrostatic test) or another nonhazardous liquid.
+Water is a noncompressible fluid, and water at a given pressure contains a lot less energy than a compressed gas such as air.
 Think about the difference in the sound of bursting a balloon filled with water compared to one filled with air.
-The air filled balloon "pops", but the water filled balloon does not make much noise. - → Before you start a pressure test, think about the consequences if a failure occurs.
+The air-filled balloon "pops," but the water-filled balloon does not make much noise. - Before you start a pressure test, think about the consequences should a failure occur.
 Take precautions so that people are not at risk during the test.
-Remember that it is a test what happens if the equipment fails the test? - → Do not rely on valves only to isolate equipment being tested from other equipment that is not strong enough to withstand the test pressure.
-Provide positive isolation with blinds or physical disconnection of piping. - → Use an approved written pressure testing procedure, and follow it rigorously. - Post warning signs and restrict access to places where pressure testing is being done. - Make sure that people who are not directly involved in the test are not allowed in the area for any reason. - If you must use pressurized gas for a test, do a thorough safety review before conducting the test.
+Remember that it is a test.
+What happens if the equipment fails the test? - Do not rely on valves only to isolate equipment being tested from other equipment that is not strong enough to withstand the test pressure.
+Provide positive isolation with blinds or physically disconnected piping. - Use an approved written pressure-testing procedure, and follow it rigorously. - Post warning signs and restrict access to places where pressure-testing is being done. - Make sure that people who are not directly involved in the test are not allowed in the area for any reason. - If you must use pressurized gas for a test, do a thorough safety review before conducting the test.

-Think about what could happen if your equipment fails to pass the pressure test!
+Think about what could happen if your equipment fails to pass the pressure test.

 AIChE © 2013.
 All rights reserved.
 Reproduction for non-commercial, educational purposes is encouraged.
 However, reproduction for the purpose of resale by anyone other than CCPS is strictly prohibited.
-Contact us at ccps_beacon@aiche.org or 646-495-1371.
+Contact us at ccps beacon@aiche.org or 646-495-1371.